roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Scheduling/Resource scheduling/Topology-aware CPU scheduling.md

 In this example, the following conditions apply:

 -   The Kubernetes version of the professional Kubernetes cluster is V1.20.
--   The processor model used by the test instances is Intel Xeon Platinum 8269CY \(Cascade Lake\) or AMD EPYC Rome 7H12.
+-   The processor model used by the nodes in this test is Intel Xeon Platinum 8269CY \(Cascade Lake\) or AMD EPYC Rome 7H12.
 -   Two cluster nodes are used in the test.
 One is used to perform stress tests.
 The other runs the workload and serves as the tested machine.

 1. Run the following command to add a label to the tested machine: